nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-07-company_size_on_business_structure.md

 Small businesses are generally defined as [having fewer than 500 employees and less than \$7.5 million in annual revenue](https://www.sba.gov/document/support--table-size-standards).

 The most common structures for small businesses are sole proprietorships, partnerships, and LLCs.

-According to the U.S. Small Business Administration, there were 31.7 million small businesses in the United States in 2020, [accounting for 99.9% of all businesses](https://cdn.advocacy.sba.gov/wp-content/uploads/2020/06/04144224/2020-Small-Business-Economic-Profile-US.pdf).

 Sole proprietorships are the simplest and most common structure for small businesses, with [73% of all U.S. businesses](https://www.census.gov/programs-surveys/susb.html) operating as such.